prydin/the-bog-standard/README.md

 The quiescent current is regulated using a standard VBE multiplier controlled by a simple voltage divider.
 The design calls for the VBE transistor to be thermally connected to the output devices, by means of mounting them on the same heat sink.
 This gives the amplifier a negative temperature coefficient.
-At this point in the design process, I'm still fine tuning the value of the temperature coefficient, as I think it's a bit too negative.

 ## Quiescent current setting
 I am tentatively running the amplifier on 100mA of quiescent current.
 This results in an overall power draw